 For more videos from YPI Scotland, please visit our Vimeo page.

-Led by your YPI Regional Facilitator, this is a core feature of the support structure, providing an opportunity for the YPI Lead, Senior Leadership link and other delivery colleagues to critically reflect upon programme delivery and subsequent planning.
+Led by your YPI Programme Officer, this is a core feature of the support structure, providing an opportunity for the YPI Lead Teacher, Senior Leadership link, and other delivery colleagues to discuss and review resource updates, agree on timelines and dates, and explore how to maximise the impact of the programme for the coming year.

 Launch